samueeli/nextjs-prisma-template/README.md

 4. run `npx prisma db push`.
 This will connect your db and prisma schema.
 5. (Optional) You can open prisma studio by running `npx prisma studio` and add dummy data there.
 6. Run `npx prisma generate`.
 This will generate your Prisma Client based on your data models.
 You will need to run this every time your schema is updated.
+7. Run `npm run dev` to start the app on localhost.

 That's it.
 You are now ready to start building your project.